Sgitario/sgitario.github.io/_posts/2019-06-25-aws-certified-solutions-architect-summary.md

 - Databases: RDS, DynamoDB
 - Network & Content Delivery: CloudFront, Route 53, VPC

-## Regions, Availability Zones, Edge Locations
+## 1.a.
+The Basics: Regions, Availability Zones, Edge Locations

-Number of Edge Locations > Number of Availability zones > Number of regions
+> Number of Edge Locations > Number of Availability zones > Number of regions

 **A region** is a physical location spread across globe to host your data to reduce latency.
 In each region there will be at least two **availability zones**.

 **An availability zone** is a datacenter that does not need to be separated by multiple kilometers physically but by meters with in a physical compound which are completely isolated from each other failure such as power, network in a given AZ.

 **An edge location** is where end users access services located at AWS.
 A site that CloudFront uses to cache copies of your content for faster delivery to users at any location.
-Edge locations serve requests for CloudFront and Route 53.
+Edge locations serve requests for **CloudFront** and **Route 53**.
 Requests going to either one of these services will be routed to the nearest edge location automatically.
-This allows for low latency no matter where the end user is located.

-# IAM: Identity Access Management
+## 1.b.
+IAM: Identity Access Management

 Manage users and their level of access to AWS Console.
 The basics: